 Alternative Duties (Workers Compensation) applies when the Payee has returned to work and performs duties different from the current job role (suitable for their injury).
 The individual States and Territories govern Workers' Compensation.

-The reporting of payments for Alternative Duties (Workers' Compensation) has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+The reporting requirements for Alternative Duties (Workers' Compensation) have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
 Alternative Duties (Workers Compensation) continues to be reported under Gross (PAYEVNTEMP258).

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Breach of Meal Break applies when the Payee has not been able to take their unpaid Meal Break within the required hours since commencing their shift or at the agreed-upon time.
 For example, under the following awards, Payees are entitled to be paid 200.00% of their ordinary hourly rate for the time they work until they get a meal break, if the meal break is taken later than 5 hours after starting work, or at the agreed-upon time.

-The reporting of payments for Breach of Meal Break has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+The reporting requirements for Breach of Meal Break have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
 Breach of Meal Break continues to be reported under Gross (PAYEVNTEMP258).

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Breach of Rest Break between Shifts applies when the Payee is not provided with adequate hours of rest between completing their last shift and commencing their next.
 Learn about an employee’s entitlement to meal breaks, rest breaks and split shifts.
 For example, under the following Awards, the Payee is entitled to be paid 200.00% of their ordinary hourly rate for the time they work until released from duty if the rest break is less than 10 hours between shifts;

-The reporting of payments for Breach of Rest Break between Shifts has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+The reporting requirements for Breach of Rest Break between Shifts have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
 Breach of Rest Break between Shifts continues to be reported under Gross (PAYEVNTEMP258).

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Casual Loading applies when the Payee's Employment Status is Casual.
 This Pay Type is used with Overtime Pay Types per the Fair Work Ombudsman Pay Slips guidance.
 For example, under the following Awards, the Payee is entitled to 25% of the minimum hourly rate for Casual employment.

-The reporting of payments for Casual Loading is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Casual Loading is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Casual Loading have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Double Casual Loading is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Casual Loading (OTE) applies when the Payee's Employment Status is Casual.
 This Pay Type is used with Ordinary Time Pay Rates per the Fair Work Ombudsman Pay Slips guidance.
 For example, under the following Awards, the Payee is entitled to 25% of the minimum hourly rate for Casual employment.

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Directors' Fees apply when the Payee requires compensation for services performed as a Company Director.
 In certain circumstances, a Director may also receive Ordinary Time.

-The reporting of payments for Directors' Fees is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Directors' Fees are now reported separately under Directors' Fees (PAYEVNTEMP264).
+The reporting requirements for Directors' Fees have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Double Directors' Fees is now reported under Directors' Fees (PAYEVNTEMP264).

-Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable, provided the rules have been configured.
-These payments are considered W1 (Total of Salary, Wages, and other payments), Taxable using the Marginal Tax Rate, and OTE (SGAA).
+Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are applicable provided they have been configured.
+These payments are considered W1 (Total of Salary, Wages, and other payments) and OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Double Time applies when the Payee is entitled to loading on their standard pay rate as they are required to work overtime or on a particular day of the year (such as a weekend).
 For example, under the following Awards, the Payee is entitled to be paid 200.00% of their ordinary hourly rate for the time they work on Sunday.

-The reporting of payments for Double Time is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Double Time is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Double Time have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Double Time is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Double Time and Half applies when the Payee is entitled to loading on their standard rate of pay as they are required to work overtime or on a particular day of the year (such as a weekend).
 For example, under the following Awards, the payee is entitled to 250.00% of their ordinary hourly rate for all hours worked on a Sunday.

-The reporting of payments for Double Time and Half is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Double Time and Half is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Double Time and Half have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Double Time and Half is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Double Time and Quarter applies when the Payee is entitled to loading on their standard rate of pay as they are required to work overtime or on a particular day of the year (such as a weekend).
 For example, under the Sugar Industry Award 2020 [MA000087].
 The Full Time or Part Time Payee is entitled to be paid 225.00% of their ordinary hourly rate for the time they work on a weekend.

-The reporting of payments for Double Time and Quarter is now disaggregated per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
-Rather than being included in Gross, Double Time and Quarter is now reported separately under Overtime (PAYEVNTEMP263).
+The reporting requirements for Double Time and Quarter have changed per the Australian Taxation Office Single Touch Payroll Phase 2 guidance.
+Double Time and Quarter is now reported under Overtime (PAYEVNTEMP263).

 Payments with this Pay Rate use the Rate Per Hour set in the Payee Master File, and Leave Entitlements are not applicable.
-These payments are considered W1 (Total of Salary, Wages, and other payments) and Taxable using the Marginal Tax Rate.
-However, they are not OTE (SGAA).
+These payments are considered W1 (Total of Salary, Wages, and other payments); however, they are not OTE (SGAA).
+PAYGW is calculated per the Marginal Tax Rate (Payee Tax Treatment Code)

 Ordinary Time is the default Pay Rate assigned to all Payees to pay their Ordinary Hours.
 If the Payee is Casual, this Pay Type is used with Casual Loading (OTE).
 For example, under the;Â